timescale/docs/use-timescale/integrations/query-admin/qstudio.md

 # Connect to Timescale using qStudio

-[qStudio][qstudio] qStudio is a free SQL GUI, it allows running SQL scripts, easy browsing of tables, charting and exporting of results.
-It works on every operating system, with every database including Timescale.
+[qStudio][qstudio] is a free SQL GUI to run SQL scripts, browse the tables, create charts and export the results.
+You can install qStudio on every operating system and connect to every database including Timescale.
 You can connect to Timescale hosted on your local machine or on a remote server or a Timescale service.

+For more information about `qStudio`, including download and installation instructions, see [timestored.com][qstudio-downloads].

 ## Before you begin